 It was almost a year ago when I had my first experience with Hearthstone during its closed beta period, which led to me writing this post.
 At the time, I’d only ever played the game’s draft format – the Arena.
 I enjoyed it a lot at first but quickly lost interest as the drafts and gameplay both felt repetitive very quickly.
 I ended up putting the game down entirely, and didn’t play again for a very long time.

 During that time, Hearthstone exploded.
 It attracted not only a huge number of players, but spectators as well.
 The viewership numbers of the game on Twitch have regularly surpassed everything except League of Legends and major eSports events.
-I found myself tuning in now and then to see what the excitement was about when I saw streamers like Trump or Kripp with tens of thousands of people watching them play.
+I found myself tuning in now and then to see what the excitement was about when I saw streamers like Trump or Kripp with tens of thousands of people watching them play also everybody loves playing Android games in its free time.
 This was clearly something a lot of people were excited about.

 What really got my attention, though, was the announcement of the Hearthstone World Championship.
 As evidenced by my history in tournament Magic and other games like VS System, I’m an incredibly competitive person, and major events with big prizes are a good way to get me to take a second look at any game.

 I didn’t actually take that second look until I was in Atlanta for the Magic Grand Prix a couple months ago and I crashed with my friend Brooks on Sunday night after the tournament.
 Brooks had been playing a lot of Hearthstone himself, and when I told him that I found Arena to be repetitive and boring, he let me give his constructed decks a try.
 They were a lot of fun, and I played a bunch of different decks for hours that night.